 3. Frieda Kahlo was a bad ass artist.
 Mexican culture is a part of Tucson.
 End of story.

 4. This was my final commitment to becoming a heavily tattooed lady.
 It is the sexiest tattoo I have ever seen, and no one can keep from staring.
 It’s awkward for them, and awesome for me!
 Best pick up line from a drunk college boy at the bar: “Can I smell your roses?”.

-was this fad… of Kewpie tattoos.
-I joined in, and chose Cook for my time
+- There was this fad… of Kewpie tattoos.
+I joined in, and chose Cook for my time in kitchens.

 - Favorite author: Sandra Cisneros.
 I wanted something to commemorate my feminist side and I decided on a few lines from her poem “Loose Women”.
 The paragraph reads “Diamonds and pearls tumble from my tongue/ or toads and serpents depending on the mood I’m in/ beware honey” Read the whole thing here.
 You’ll be glad you did.
 Promise.